emmanueltouzery/ng-typeview/README.md

 ### ProjectSettings.attributeDirectives & tagDirectives
 You can also register your directives.
 There you must generate typescript code (as string), used to check the type-safety of the expressions found in the views.
+As input you get the contents of tags & attributes from the view.

 ## Caveats